 How Do Snakes Attract Mates?

-Garter snakes rely entirely on pheromones to facilitate mating.
-This is so much the case that the male must first lick the female to determine which pheromones and chemicals they give off.
+Garter snakes rely on pheromones to facilitate mating.
+The male must lick the female to determine which pheromones and chemicals they give off.

 Do Snakes Mate for Life?